perlcloud/Clipboard-Saver/README.md

 # Clipboard Saver
 ###### Save the contents of your clipboard every time it changes to a csv for later reference.
+###### Send commands to python by copying a command string to the clipboard and receiving results in the clipboard.

 ## Use
-Change the `save-dir` variable to the path to where you want your .csv saved.
+Change the `save-dir` variable to the path to the location you want your .csv saved.
 A new .csv file will be created for each month to keep the file size manageable.

+Change the file extension to `.pyw` to run the script in the background.

+## Commands
+You can send a number of commands to be executed.
+If the command returns text, it will do so by resetting your clipboard.
+- `#sleep30` Use this command to stop the script from working for a specified number of seconds.
+Useful to stop the script from saving something during the sleep.
+- `#crazy-test text` Transforms the given text after the `-` into annoying meme worthy text. `test text` becomes `tEsT tExT`.
+Wonderful!
+- `#.command-test text` `command` is a string manipulation string

 ## Is this a good idea?
 No, not really.